viking-saver/windows-itpro-docs/windows/security/book/cloud-services-protect-your-work-information.md

 The security baseline includes policies for:

-- Microsoft inbox security technologies such as BitLocker, Microsoft Defender SmartScreen, virtualization-based security, Exploit Guard, Microsoft Defender Antivirus, and Windows Firewall
+- Microsoft inbox security technologies such as BitLocker, Microsoft Defender SmartScreen, Virtualization-based security, Exploit Guard, Microsoft Defender Antivirus, and Windows Firewall
 - Restricting remote access to devices
 - Setting credential requirements for passwords and PINs
 - Restricting the use of legacy technology